bhaskatripathi/TensorCraft/README.md

 ## License

-TensorCraft is released under the MIT License.
+TensorCraft is released under the MIT License 2024.
 See the LICENSE file for more details.